-- Punitive vs. aggravated damages: why it matters in practical ways (e.g. in pleadings) - · Common law cap: general nonpecuniary damages - · Statutory deductions you must know - · What is or is not compensatory damages? - $\boldsymbol{\cdot}$ What is or isn't covered by liability insurance? - Strict matching approach and the code for the deduction and assignment of collateral benefits
+- Punitive vs. aggravated damages: why it matters in practical ways (e.g. in pleadings) - $\cdot\,$ Common law cap: general nonpecuniary damages - $\cdot\,$ Statutory deductions you must know - What are or are not compensatory damages? - What is or isn't covered by liability insurance? - Strict matching approach utilizing silos for the deduction and assignment of collateral benefits

-The Family Protection Endorsement, Uninsureds and Underinsureds, and Joint and Several Liability Among

-Motorists and Other Tortfeasors
+The Family Protection Endorsement, Uninsureds and Underinsureds, and Joint and Several Liability Among Motorists and Other Tortfeasors

-- · Identifying who it covers - · The relevant limitation period - Insurance considerations and joint and several liability of Tortfeasors (both protected and unprotected) - · Different coverage for underinsured vs. uninsured - Timelines regarding notice in the Regulation, in relation to uninsured or unidentified
+- Identifying who it covers - \cdot The relevant limitation period - Insurance considerations and joint and several liability of Tortfeasors (both protected and unprotected) - Different coverage for underinsured vs. uninsured - Timelines regarding notice in the Regulation, in relation to uninsured or unidentified

-April 12, 2022 - 9:00 a.m. to 5:00 p.m.

-Principles of First-Party Insurance and the Duty of

-Utmost Good Faith
+April 17, 2023 - 9:00 a.m. to 5:00 p.m.
+Principles of First-Party Insurance (SABS) and the Duty of Utmost Good Faith